binaryslav/linux-cheat-notes/linux-notes.md

 *

-     tr - translate or delete characters
+     tr - Translate, squeeze, and/or delete characters from standard input, writing to standard output.

      echo $PATH | tr ":" "\n"  -- separates the output by ":" and prints line by line